-Many people say, once they have tried a river cruise they are converted.
-There is something magical about a river cruise and its relaxed pace providing guests with the opportunity to fully absorb the beauty and romance of the countries they pass through.
+Many people say, once they have tried a European River Cruise they are converted.
+There is something magical about a river cruise and its relaxed pace.
+They provide guests with the opportunity to fully absorb the beauty and romance of the scenic countries they pass through.

-If you’re looking for huge savings without sacrificing quality for your river cruise travel, you’re in the right place.
-Here you will find all of our best European river cruise deals on one handy page.
+If you’re looking for huge savings without sacrificing quality for your travel, you’re in the right place.
+Here you will find all of our best deals in one place.

-If you only have a short time until your trip, why not check out our last minute river cruise offers.
-And, if you’re on a budget then these great travel deals have everything you need to start your experience.
+If you only have a short time until your trip, why not enquire about our last minute offers?
+Additionally, if you’re on a budget then these great travel deals have everything you need for your once in a lifetime experience.

 Here at Thomas Travel, we’re always excited to help you find European river cruise deals that will give you your ultimate experience.